jbloomlab/phydms/docs/phydms_prog.rst

     You do **not** use this option with *YNGKP* models; for those, simply set ``model`` to *YNGKP_M5* to get gamma-distributed :math:`\omega`.

    \-\-ncats
-    Determines the number of categories when using ``--gammarates`` and `model` of *YNGKP_M5*.
+    Determines the number of categories when using ``--gammaomega`` and `model` of *YNGKP_M5*.
 More categories leads to longer run-time, values of 4-5 are usually adequate.

    \-\-fitphi
     This option is not typically recommended.
 It will typically lead to only very slight improvements in log likelihood at substantial computational cost.